Experts at our National Testing and Research Center tested 162 models in washing machines to see which ones perform best.

 Top-loading washing machines (89)

 Great washing isn't a given, so check our washing-performance scores.
 More-efficient washers also extract more water from each load, shortening drying time.
 That saves energy and money.
 The higher the capacity, the fewer loads you'll need to do.
 And the shorter the cycle time, the greater chance you can finish multiple loads in a day.
 If your laundry is on a floor above main living space, say the second floor in a two-story home, or near the main living areas, pay particular attention to the vibration scores.

 This GE Front-loader washing machine has • Auto temp. control • Auto detergent dispenser • Auto fabric softener dispenser • End of cycle signal • Rotary dial • Stainless-steel tub • Stackable • Manufacturer recommends low-sudsing detergent. • Comes with a 1 year warranty.

 Consumer Reports continues to find huge differences in performance among the washing machines we test.
 Some models were mediocre or worse at washing, some were capable and efficient.
 Capacities of front-loaders and high-efficiency (HE) top-loaders continue to increase, with some models handling up to 28 pounds of laundry.

 Improvements include mid-wash soaking and more aggressive agitation.
 You'll also find more programmable wash menus and even built-in USB ports that allow for future software upgrades.
 Here's how to choose the right washing machine for you.

 Know which features add convenience.
-Touchpad controls let you quickly choose cycles and keep an eye on the remaining cycle time and status.
+Electronic controls let you quickly choose cycles and keep an eye on the remaining cycle time and status.
 Automatic detergent, bleach, and softener dispensers release the powder or liquid at the right time in the cycle.
 A stainless-steel or plastic tub won't rust if chipped, unlike a porcelain one.
 Steam settings on washers only slightly improve stain cleaning, however.